spree/spree/guides/src/content/developer/upgrades/three-dot-seven-to-four-dot-oh.md

 ### Migrate from Paperclip to ActiveStorage

 In Spree 3.6 we deprecated [Paperclip support in favour of ActiveStorage](/release_notes/3_6_0.html#active-storage-support).
-Paperclip gem itself isn't maintained anymore and it is recommended to move to ActiveStorage as it's the defualt Rails storage engine since Rails 5.2 release.
+Paperclip gem itself isn't maintained anymore and it is recommended to move to ActiveStorage as it is the defualt Rails storage engine since Rails 5.2 release.

 In Spree 4.0 we completely removed Paperclip support in favour of ActiveStorage.